-New research finds slower growth of preterm infants linked to altered brain developmentJanuary 16th, 2013 in Psychology & Psychiatry /
+New research finds slower growth of preterm infants linked to altered brain developmentJanuary 16, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Preterm infants who grow more slowly as they approached what would have been their due dates also have slower development in an area of the brain called the cerebral cortex, report Canadian researchers in a new study published today in Science Translational Medicine.

 Researchers analyzed MRI brain scans of 95 preterm infants born eight to 16 weeks too early at BC Women's Hospital & Health Centre between 2006 and 2009.
 Infants were scanned soon after birth and a second time close to what would have been their due date, the ninth month of pregnancy.
 These MRI scans allowed researchers to measure the pattern of water movement inside the brain, which normally changes between scans as the brain matures.
 The researchers also assessed the babies' weight, length, and head size.
 They found that preterm infants with slower growth had delayed development in the cerebral cortex compared to those infants who grew more quickly between scans.